Blending margins: The modal logic K has nullary unification type: Conclusion

-To conclude the paper, we have provided examples confirming that unification and admissibility in the basic modal logic $K$ involves peculiar phenomena not encountered in the familiar case of transitive modal logics with frame extension properties.
-This might be seen as enhancing credence in the possibility that admissibility (or even unifiability) in $K$ is undecidable.
-However, it might also mean that while admissibility in $K$ could be decidable, showing this will require methods more powerful than what we are used to from the transitive case.
+We have provided examples confirming that unification and admissibility in the basic modal logic~$\lgc K$ involves peculiar phenomena not encountered in the familiar case of transitive modal logics with frame extension properties: the fact that $\lgc K$ has the worst possible unification type, even for very simple formulas in one variable like $p\to\Box p$, is a problem by itself; as we have seen, this formula is also a counterexample to other structural properties vital for the kind of analysis of admissibility and unification that has been applied in the transitive case, namely it is neither projective nor exact despite being admissibly saturated, it has no projective approximation, and it is admissibly saturated even though its preorder of unifiers is not directed (it consists of two disjoint connected components).

+The major remaining problem in this area is whether admissibility or unifiability in~$\lgc K$ is decidable.
+Our results might be seen as hinting towards the possibility that these tasks are undecidable.
+(The results of Wolter and Zakharyaschev~\cite{wolt-zakh:undec} also point in this direction.)
+For example, \eqref{eq:2} means that a rule of the form $\Gamma,p\to\Box p\ru\psi$ is admissible iff $\Gamma,p\ru\psi$ and $\Gamma,p\to\Box^n\bot\ru\psi$ are admissible for every~$n\in\omega$.
+Note that $p\to\Box^n\bot$ holds in a model iff the submodel generated by points satisfying~$p$ is well-founded of finite depth at most~$n$; one can imagine that the discrete nature of such models could be used to encode finite computation or some kind of finite combinatorial structures.
+Since $n$ can be arbitrarily large irrespective of the size of $\Gamma$ or~$\psi$, this might lead to an undecidable problem.

+On the other hand, should admissibility in~$\lgc K$ be decidable after all, our results show that proving this will require methods more powerful and more delicate than what we are used to from the transitive case, as current techniques are not ready to cope with obstacles exhibited by the behaviour of~$p\to\Box p$.